-Romania President rejects Muslim Sevil Shhaideh as PM - BBC News
+Romania Muslim PM candidate rejected

 Romania President rejects Muslim Sevil Shhaideh as PM

-Romanian President Klaus Iohannis has rejected the prime ministerial candidate nominated by the left-of-centre Social Democrats.
+Romanian President Klaus Iohannis has rejected the prime ministerial candidate nominated by the left-of-centre Social Democrats (PSD).

-Sevil Shhaideh would have been Romania's first female and first Muslim prime minister.
+Sevil Shhaideh would have been Romania's first female and Muslim prime minister.
 President Iohannis has given no reasons for his decision.

-But Ms Shhaideh has been criticised for lacking political experience, only serving once as a regional minister.
+Ms Shhaideh has been criticised for lacking political experience, only serving once as a regional minister.

+Analysts say her Syrian husband's background may also have been a factor.

+In response, PSD leader Liviu Dragnea said his party might consider trying to impeach Mr Iohannis.

+He said there was no constitutional reason for refusing Ms Shhaideh, and accused Mr Iohannis of wanting "to start a political crisis".

-The Social Democrats (PSD) won the vote, and hope to form a coalition.
+The PSD won the parliamentary election earlier this month and hopes to form a coalition.

 "I have properly analysed the arguments for and against and I have decided not to accept this proposal," Mr Iohannis said in a televised statement.

-"I call on the.... coalition to make another proposal," he said.
+"I call on the PSD coalition to make another proposal," he said.

-The president did not explain the factors he considered in making his decision but there have been allegations that Ms Shhaideh would be PSD leader Liviu Dragnea's "puppet" if she became prime minister.
+Political commentators have speculated that Ms Shhaideh Syrian-born husband may have been considered a security risk.
+A group of Romanian investigative journalists, the Rise Project, recently said that he had posted messages on social media in support of embattled Syrian President Bashar al-Assad.

-The PSD nominated her after its resounding election win on 11 December when its pledges to raise pensions and implement tax cuts secured it about 45% of the vote.
+The PSD nominated Ms Shhaideh after its resounding election win on 11 December when its pledges to raise pensions and implement tax cuts secured it about 45% of the vote.

-Mr Dragnea was forced to withdraw his bid to become prime minister because of his conviction for election fraud, for which he received a two-year suspended jail sentence.

-The PSD's election win comes after public outrage over a nightclub fire in November 2015 which killed 64 people and triggered the resignation of Prime Minister Victor Ponta.
+The election victory comes after public outrage over a nightclub fire in November 2015 which killed 64 people and triggered the resignation of Prime Minister Victor Ponta.

 Many Romanians saw the fire, at Colectiv club in Bucharest, as the tipping point.